When and Where to View the Best Fall Foliage in PA

 Best viewing time: early October

 Pine Creek Gorge is encased by Tioga State Forest, which turns shades of red, purple, and yellow in the autumn.
-Catch the best views of the 47-mile-long, 1,450-foot-deep gorge at Leonard Harrison State Park or Colton Pont State Park.
+Catch the best views of the 47-mile-long, 1,450-foot-deep gorge at Leonard Harrison State Park or Colton Point State Park.

 For the best views: Trek through Pine Creek Gorge’s west rim to catch an eyeful of color and see northern Pennsylvania birds and other wildlife or hike or bike the Pine Creek Rail Trail, a 62-mile route that runs through the gorgeous gorge.